csstudent26/Presentation/README.md

 - The pivotal moment of the proposal for the Web in 1989.
 - Tim's efforts to make the Web freely accessible and its impact on openness.

+## The World Wide Web (Innovation)

+- Definition and fundamental principles of the World Wide Web.
+- Importance of Hypertext in the creation and development of the Web.
+- The rapid growth and expansion of the Web worldwide.
+- Its transformative effects on communication, information sharing, and global connectivity.